 A man once said to Mark Twain, “It is my deepest desire to go to the mount where God gave Moses the Ten Commandments and recite them there!”
 Puzzled, Mark Twain asked, “Don’t you think it would be better to stay at home and try to keep them there?”

 The Lord did not give us the Ten Commandments to review, but to reveal; not to look at but to live; not to admire but to acknowledge in the way we behave.

-Some say, “I am a Christian” but if they are watched closely, there is no evidence of Christ in their lives.
+Some say, “I am a Christian” but if they are watched closely there is no evidence of Christ in their lives.
 We are reminded by James that we are not only to be hearers of the Word, but doers of the Word.
-A good place to start “doing” is at home.
+A good time to start doing good is now.
+A good place to start doing good is where you are.

 Prayer: Father, help me to follow the directions for living that I find in Your Word.
 Do not allow me to deceive myself into thinking that I am acting on Your behalf when my behavior does not reflect what Your Word tells me to do.
 In Your Name.
 Amen.

 Scripture: James 1:22 Do not merely listen to the word, and so deceive yourselves.
 Do what it says.